JudeRocks1/cloud-security-ec2/README.md

  - How to safely expose an AWS service to the public

 ## Process Challenges
- - Creating security protocols but not understanding how an attacked would exploit my server if I didn't have them
+ - Creating security protocols but not understanding how an attacker would exploit my server if I didn't have them
  - Thought my instance wasn't running because my AWS region selector wasn't in the region the instance was running in.
 When I tried to connect there were different security groups in that region which prevented me from connecting, which all led me to believe there was no instance.
-I fixed this by changing the region to the correct region and changing the security group to allow myself to properly attempt log ins
+I fixed this by changing the region to the correct region and changing the security group to allow myself to properly attempt logins
- - Concerned when connecting to my aws server because PowerShell warns about the authenticity of the host and about permanently adding the public ip to a list of known hosts. (this is actually expected)
+ - Concerned when connecting to my AWS server because PowerShell warns about the authenticity of the host and about permanently adding the public IP to a list of known hosts. (this is actually expected)
  - My IAM role not working when trying to use allowed commands "Unable to locate credentials.
 You can configure credentials by running "aws login"."
 The issue was the I created the IAM role but did not attach it to my instance.
  - Confusion over where nginx files were located at first.
 Realized I could actually enter the parent folders outside of /home/ec2-user and see all the other directories that eventually lead to the html files.